from-nibly/resume/github-projects.md

 ### Virtual Machine + Compiler (Available on Request)

-Not supposed to make this repository public because it was a school assignment and if it was public people could just clone it and turn it in as their own.
+I can't make this repository public because it was a school assignment and if it was public people could just clone it and turn it in as their own.
 I wrote a RISCish virtual machine with a debugger, and a compiler that compiled to the RISCish architecture as my capstone project at UVU.

 ## Projects I have contributed to